KohakuBlueleaf/Kohaku-NAI/README.md

 uvicorn gen_server:app
 ```

+### DC bot
+**experimental, coding skill are required for use it at this time**

+For now, dc bot's config for gen server is hard coded.
+If you want to use it, change the content in the dc-bot-config.json

+And then find the url/password in `dc_bot/dc_views.py` and `dc_bot/nai_bot.py`.
+Change them into your url.

+(Due to the property of DC bot, I have no plan to add "local gen" for it.
+Start to use gen server!)

 ## Future Plan
 * Client
     - [ ] Better Client (maybe static website implemented in Vue)
     - [x] sd-webui extensions
+    - [x] Discord bot
 * Utils
     - [ ] Random Prompts
     - [x] Wildcard [built-in extensions]